 2012 Mazda 3.
 Click for larger photo

-The sporty and reliable Mazda 3 is one of the best choices for a compact fun-to-drive used car.
-In its second generation, the 2010-2013 Mazda 3 comes as a sedan or hatchback, with a 2.0L or 2.5L 4-cylinder engine and manual or automatic transmission.
+The sporty and reliable Mazda 3 is one of the best compact cars on the market.
+The 2010-2013 Mazda 3 comes as a sedan or hatchback, with a 2.0L or 2.5L 4-cylinder engine and manual or automatic transmission.

 Mazda 3 2012 interior.
 Click for larger photo